jughosta/bookdraft/README.md

 - [ ] Allow reordering of chapters and scenes
 - [ ] Visualize the progress of writing a book/chapter based on the existing scenes statuses
 - [ ] Test the connection to SQLite DB properly and might be switch to another storage type (e.g. use an API)
-- [ ] Backups if the app stays offline only
+- [ ] Backups if the app stays offline-only
 - [ ] Write tests for reducers

 ## Screenshots